arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 ![A functional view of the Access Control Service](Images/a-functional-view-of-the-access-control-servi.png?raw=true)

-Windows Azure Access Control Service (ACS) offers you a way to outsource authentication and decouple your application from the complexity of maintaining direct relationships with all the identity providers you want to tap from.
+Microsoft Azure Access Control Service (ACS) offers you a way to outsource authentication and decouple your application from the complexity of maintaining direct relationships with all the identity providers you want to tap from.
 ACS takes care of engaging every identity provider with its own authentication protocol, normalizing the authentication results in a protocol supported by the .NET framework tooling (namely the Windows Identity Foundation technology, or WIF) regardless of where the user is coming from.
 WIF allows you to elect the ACS as the authentication manager for your application with just few clicks.
 From that moment on ACS takes care of everything, including providing a UI for the user to choose among all the recognized identity providers.

 Furthermore, ACS offers you greater control over which user attributes should be assigned for every authentication event.
 Moreover, in synergy with WIF, those attributes (called claims) can be easily accessed for making authorization decisions without forcing the developer to understand or even be aware of the lower level mechanisms that the authentication protocols entail.